 - consider adding new gutter and downspouts – The accessories of the home, installing a fresh set is a real time-saver and adds quality appeal to the property.

 These are just a few tips to undertake, but think of it this way.
-A buyer notices.
+A home buyer notices.
 Just as they take note of what needs to be done and the time and energy they will need to expend making improvements (which they would rather spend setting up their home’s interior for living), they also appreciate the niceties they don’t need to worry about.
-Make it easy and get your buyers on the buying path and you won’t have that listing on the market long!
+Make it easy and get your buyers on the buying path and you won’t have that listing on the real estate market long!